San Diego Real Estate Market Update: March 2026

 What is the median home price in San Diego right now?

-Is it a buyer's or seller's market in San Diego in 2026?
+Is it a buyer's or seller's market in San Diego right now?

-How long are homes sitting on the market in San Diego?
+How long are San Diego homes sitting on the market?

-Are home prices going up in San Diego?
+Are San Diego home prices going to drop in 2026?

 GET MORE INFORMATION